 Dental implants form the groundwork to place prosthetic, natural-looking teeth for San Francisco residents who have lost a tooth, or in some cases, require an entire set of new teeth.
-As an alternative to dentures, dental implants coupled with prosthetics mimic the look and function of your natural teeth, allowing you to brush, eat, and smile normally.
-At SF Oral Surgery, we specialize in dental implants and providing our San Francisco patients with the most advanced dental technology available that is proven to restore our patient’s dental health.
+As an alternative to dentures and bridges, dental implants coupled with prosthetics mimic the look and function of your natural teeth, allowing you to brush, eat, and smile with confidence.
+At SF Oral Surgery, we specialize in dental implants that provide our San Francisco patients with the most advanced dental technology available that is proven to restore our patient’s dental health.

 What Are Dental Implants?